secure-device-onboard/pri/demo/README.md

         ├── owner        : Demo Owner
         └── rendezvous   : Demo Rendezvous service

-## Packages required for the Ubuntu* 18.04 system
+## Packages Required for the Ubuntu* 18.04 System

     $ sudo apt install openjdk-11-jdk-headless

-## Running the demo on a single machine
+## Running the Demo on a Single Machine

 The demo consists of running a Rendezvous service, an Ownership service, and a simulated device in three separate terminal windows.